bence-toth/adventure-book/README.md

 4. **Endings**: Mark ending passages with `ending: true`.
 Optional `type` can be "victory", "defeat", or "neutral".

+5. **Development Notes**: Add optional `notes` field to passages for authoring context and reminders.
+Notes are only visible when debug mode is enabled.

 #### File Location

 Your adventure content is defined in: